ElectrovillaYt/C-Compiler---Project/README.md

-# C Compiler Frontend
+# C Compiler Frontend - Semester Project

-This project is a Python-based frontend for a small C compiler.
-It reads C source code, runs it through separate compiler phases, and generates a JSON parse tree.
+## This project is a Python-based frontend reprsentation for a small C compiler.
+Reads C source code, runs it through separate compiler phases, and generates a parse tree in json form for easier representation.

+### Has high time-complexity compare to actual compilers amde in Rust or Core C/asm as it is just for semester project representation of complier working overview

 The current compiler supports these phases: